 This is the most important initial examination in a patient with an apparently stable airway.
 If there is any question as to the airway, proceed directly to tracheostomy/cricothyrotomy.
 After the primary and secondary trauma surveys are complete, flexible laryngoscopy assesses the internal mucosal structures of the larynx and upper aerodigestive tracts.
-This can identify edema (very common), as well as any laryngeal lacerations, mucosal tears or other structural abnormalities that may portend future complications.
+This can identify edema (very common), as well as any laryngeal lacerations, hematomas, mucosal tears, or other structural abnormalities that may portend future complications.
 It will demonstrate the extent of mucosal injuries, if present, looking for exposed cartilage or vocalis muscle and examine the mobility of the vocal folds.
 New-onset vocal fold paresis is worrisome for occult laryngotracheal injury, and further workup should be initiated.
 The subglottis may be difficult to visualize in the acute setting.
-A normal flexible laryngeal exam is reassuring, though if the patient's symptoms and mechanism of injury are worrisome for occult injury, further workup may be required.
+A normal flexible laryngeal exam is reassuring, though if the patient's symptoms and mechanism of injury are worrisome for occult injury, further workup may be required including bronchoscopy in the operating room.
 In an asymptomatic patient with a normal flexible laryngeal exam, intubation or tracheostomy may not be required before proceeding with imaging or further workup.

 Computed Tomography (CT)